frankduncan/collabsnap/README.md

 ### collabsnap-serialize-sprite

 Use this block to get the xml serialization of the passed in sprite, useful with "my[self]" sense block.

+### collabsnap-send-to-server

+Use this block to send an object to the server.
+Most useful with collabsnap-serialize-sprite.